konfoton/Transformer/README.md

 ## Training
 Training was performed on 2x A100 PCIe GPUs and each update was performed on  16 384 tokens (GPT2 tokenizer)

+Unfortunately due to insufficinet funds trainnig lasted only 30minutes and costed 2 dollars

-I used mixed precision learning especially bfloat16 for training and float32 for stored weights.
+I used mixed precision learning especially bfloat16 for training and float32 for stored weights

 Below is a summary of the training loss progression during pre-training (one step is 50 updates):